 Notification Sounds

-The alert will sound up to 30 secs but will stop sounding sooner if acknowledged or silenced.
-Silencing the alert will only stop the sound, the patient will not be acknowledged in Pulsara.
+The alert will sound up to 30 seconds but will stop sounding sooner if acknowledged or silenced.
+Silencing the alert will only temporarily stop the sound, the patient will not be acknowledged in Pulsara.

-If you do not acknowledge the patient, you’ll continue receiving an alert about this patient every two minutes until the acknowledgement occurs.
+If you do not acknowledge the patient, you’ll continue receiving an alert about this patient every two minutes until the patient is acknowledged.
+Note: on Pulsara web, repeat reminder alerts will not be sent.

 Different Ways to Acknowledge a New Patient Alert

-Unless the Pulsara app is already open and visible (in the foreground), you’ll need to enter your PIN after typing or swiping the incoming alert.
+Unless the Pulsara app is already open and visible (in the foreground), depending on your organization's security policy, you may need to enter your PIN after typing or swiping the incoming alert Note: you do not need to enter a PIN to access Pulsara HQ.

-If your device is locked or asleep, after tapping on the Pulsara patient alert the PIN screen will appear.
-After PIN-ing into Pulsara, the patient is acknowledged and you’ll be directed to the patient screen.
+If your device is locked or asleep, after tapping on the alert then you’ll be brought to the patient in Pulsara, and the patient will be acknowledged.

 If you miss the first alert, you can also acknowledge the patient from within Pulsara by going to the list of patients and tapping on the patient.
 Patients that appear green in the list have not been acknowledged by you.